Skip to Content

 After you’ve noticed warning cues and identified the trigger, you need to intervene.
 Consider some of the following interventions:

-If the trigger is sensory-related, modify the environment, or accommodate the child.
-You may need to give your child a fidget to use or have a movement break.
+If the trigger is sensory-related, modify the environment or accommodate the child.

 You should tailor the break box to your child’s interests.
 It’s easy to create your own by picking up some dollar store items.

-However, it is imperative because no amount of manipulating the environment will help your child if the problem is internal.
+However, it is imperative that you notice and address these needs because no amount of manipulating the environment will help your child if the problem is internal.

 Offer a drink or snack, or ask them if they are in pain or feeling ill.
-Read more about interoception here.
+Learn more about interoception here.

 Agitation – Intervene Now

-Once your child reaches a state of agitation, you will start seeing an increase in negative behavior.
-If you intervene now, you have about a 30-40% chance of preventing the situation from escalating.
+Once your child reaches a state of agitation, you will start seeing an increase in challenging behaviors.
+If you intervene successfully now, you may have a 30-40% chance of preventing the situation from escalating to a meltdown.

 During this stage, you will notice behaviors such as: